WeirdMidas/SkySceneAddon/README.md

 - Magisk or KSU Most updated version if possible
 - Android 8-15
 - Have 2GB or more of memory in order to maximize the module's efficiency
+- Recommended to use in SOCs with 8 cores, either big.LITTLE or DynamlQ

 ## Installation